johnakhilomen/johnakhilomen/README.md

 ```
 <!--END_SECTION:waka-->

-If you like what I do, maybe consider buying me a coffee/tea 🥺👉👈
+You can take a look at my Github stats below 🥺👉👈

 📈 My GitHub Stats